libp2p/go-libp2p/ROADMAP.md

 How:

 1. Happy Eyeballs: implement some kind of “Happy-Eyeballs” style prioritization among all supported transports
-2. Quic Blackhole detector: detection of blackholes, especially relevant to detect UDP (QUIC) blackholing
+2. QUIC Blackhole detector: detection of blackholes, especially relevant to detect UDP (QUIC) blackholing
 3. RTT estimation: estimation of the expected RTT of a connection based on two nodes’ IP addresses, so that Happy Eyeballs Timeouts can be set dynamically

 ## [C. 📊 Comprehensive Metrics](https://github.com/libp2p/go-libp2p/issues/1356)